 (a) On ribbed vehicle floors of non-lowered floor OEM vehicles, wheelchair flooring shall be constructed of exterior grade or better plywood with a minimum thickness of three-eighths inch or sheet steel of at least twenty gauge.

 (b) On flat portions of floors adjacent to ribbed floor areas where wheelchair flooring has been installed, wheelchair flooring shall be constructed of exterior grade or better plywood or sheet steel of sufficient thickness for a smooth transition.
-Other materials may be acceptable as equivalent in structure to plywood or sheet steel, but their use shall be reviewed and approved by the RTSU of RSC.
+Other materials may be acceptable as equivalent in structure to plywood or sheet steel, but their use shall be reviewed and approved by OOD.

 (c) Wheelchair flooring shall not perceptively sag under load into depressions in the vehicle floor.

-(a) If the work was performed according to specifications and RSC removed it for inspection, RSC will pay for reinstallation of the flooring.
+(a) If the work was performed according to specifications and OOD removed it for inspection, OOD will pay for reinstallation of the flooring.

-(b) If RSC removes the flooring and the work was not performed according to specifications, the vendor shall absorb the cost of reinstallation.
+(b) If OOD removes the flooring and the work was not performed according to specifications, the vendor shall absorb the cost of reinstallation.

 (3) The floor covering shall be commercial-grade carpet, indoor/outdoor carpet, or nonskid material such as RCA rubber.
 Carpet shall be unpadded, low-pile, fire-resistant, and it shall be attached all across the floor; perimeter tack strips shall not be used.